 The dingy depot reeked of sea salt and macaroni-and-cheese.
 The cigar-chomping custodian, Harold, a husky man in his mid-50’s wearing a navy polo shirt one size too small for him, sat behind a disheveled desk.

 After his brief inspection of Leo’s detector, or “rod” as Harold liked to call it, the custodian grimaced at him and said, “In the twenty or so years that you’ve checked in here, this is the first time you’ve left the power switch of your rod to OFF.
 Good for you.
 The batteries could use a break once in a while.”

-Leo unzipped the sleeve of his utility belt, pulled out and opened the casing the little boy had given him yesterday and stuck the note on the back side of the map, where Leo would never see the handwriting again.
+Leo unzipped the sleeve of his utility belt, pulled out and opened the casing the little boy had given him yesterday and stuck Gail’s note on the back side of the map…. where Leo would never see the handwriting again.